 With regard to the level of priority:

-- the Commission already reviewed a first group of 54 jurisdiction by end of 2018 (Priority 1 countries).
+- the Commission reviews as a matter of priority a first group of 54 jurisdiction (Priority 1 countries).
 The assessment is an ongoing exercise; hence any country will be reassessed when new relevant information sources become available;

-- the other jurisdictions (Priority 2 countries) will be assessed successively between 2019 and 2025.
+- the other jurisdictions (Priority 2 countries) will be assessed successively until 2025.

 Evolution of the EU list on high-risk third countries